dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 unless you curl up with romance novels on the reg for a candlelit rendezvous with both Ben and Jerry...

+### Matchmaker Number Nine

 But, it would be hard for someone to pull this off.
-If you can or did, you are officially in the matchmaker's secret society.
+If you can or did, you are officially in the matchmaker's secret society, the elusive matchmaker number nine.
 If you can figure out how to get two magnetic people to meet and in the most perfect spectacular way, then you wield powerful magic.
 But it requires knowing so much about both of them and knowing exactly how they will first meet.
-On the otherhand, people can smell a stilted scenario a mile away, so the more you do to control and/or add to the situation, the more you risk ruining it.
+How they would feel on that day; in the instant just before.
+On the other hand, people can smell a stilted scenario a mile away, so the more you do to control and/or add to the situation, the more you risk ruining it.
 Any forcing or grasping might render all your efforts pointless.

 It's the kind of thing that can only be done by observing just the right qualities in people and their friends and then hoping your